JamesGJ5/education/README.md

 - This directory was used to follow tutorials related to AWS tools like Amplify, Lambda, DynamoDB, API Gateway and IAM.

+./docker/

+- This directory was used to follow tutorials related to Docker.